gotchoices/MyCHIPs/client/chark/issues/key-deeplinks.md

 ### Current Status
 - Export functionality is fully working
-- Import from deep links works for the first attempt
+- Import from deep links works reliably, including subsequent imports
-- Currently addressing issue with subsequent deep link imports
+- Deep link configuration has been updated in App.js with all paths properly registered
+- Removed obsolete "mychips://" URL scheme prefix
+- Updated apple-app-site-association file for iOS Universal Links
+- Added support for all major deep link types (signkey, invite, pay, ticket)
+- Created centralized deep-links.js utility file for improved code organization
+- Updated all components to use shared utility functions
+- Feature is ready for comprehensive testing on real devices

 ### Technical Challenges Addressed
 1. **Race Conditions in Redux Updates**: